GovTechSG/sgds-web-component/docs/templates/INSTALLATION.md

 ## Start building your application

 You are now ready to build your own application.
-You may refer to the <a href="/docs/components-accordion--docs" target="_self">components</a> page to find out more.
+You may refer to the <a href="/docs/components-accordion--docs" target="_self">components</a> page to find out more